ObliviousHarmony/vscode-php-codesniffer/README.md

 ### Executable (`phpCodeSniffer.exec.linux`, `phpCodeSniffer.exec.osx`, and `phpCodeSniffer.exec.windows`)

 This text input allows for setting a path to a platform-specific PHPCS executable.
 If a relative path is given it will be based on the workspace root that the document resides in (untitled documents use the first root).
+Any arguments or options added after the executable will be passed to it automatically.

-You may also set the `phpCodeSniffer.autoExecutable` option if you'd like for the extension to automatically search for an executable.
+You may also set the
+`phpCodeSniffer.autoExecutable` option if you'd like for the extension to automatically search for an executable.
 This works by looking for a `{vendor-dir}/bin/phpcs` (`{vendor-dir}\bin\phpcs.bat` on Windows) file in the document's directory and then traversing up to the workspace folder if it does not find one.
 When it fails to find one automatically it will